stevenkword/bostonifier/readme.txt

 It was scaffolded inside of VVV using WP-CLI's scaffold command.
 It contains an example of a good testable function with a corresponding unit test.
-It has also been configured to integrate with TravisCI via this plugin's corresponding GitHub repository.
+It has also been configured to integrate with TravisCI via this plugin's GitHub repository.

 == Installation ==